browserengineering/book/book/styles.md

 This builds upon `word`, `whitespace`, and `literal` to build a more complicated parsing function.
 And note that if `i` does not actually point to a property-value pair, one of the `word` calls or the `literal` call will fail.

-When we parse rule bodies, we can catch this error to skip property-value pairs that don't parse:
+Sometimes we need to call these parsing functions in a loop.
+For example, a rule body is an open brace, a sequence of property-value pairs, and a close brace:

 ``` {.python indent=4}
 def body(self, i):